 The computations that enable these and a myriad of other studies depend on the invention, implementation, testing, and application of algorithms and software that computers use to solve scientific and engineering problems.
 This is the work of computational scientists and forms the basis for the missions of the Department of Scientific Computing, which, in short, are to perform cutting-edge interdisciplinary research in computational science, to address the pressing need to train the next generation of computational scientists, and to provide environments for high-performance computing on the FSU campus.

-In order to carry out our missions, we have assembled in the Department a diverse group of faculty who not only have excellent, well-developed research programs of their own, but also interact with other faculty in a synergistic manner so that advances in the computational science can influence advances in several traditional disciplines.
-The Department also offers innovative graduate degree programs that provide genuine interdisciplinary training in the computational sciences.
+To help carry out our missions, we have assembled in the Department a diverse group of faculty who not only have excellent, well-developed research programs of their own, but also interact with each other in a synergistic manner so that advances in the nascent discipline of computational science can directly influence advances in several traditional disciplines.
+The Department also offers innovative undergraduate and graduate degree programs that provide genuine interdisciplinary training in the computational sciences.
+Students are taught to merge mathematics, computation, and science at all levels, starting with their courses, labs, and through undergraduate and graduate research opportunities.
 The Department also manages several high-performance computer systems.

 I am personally very excited about the future of Computational Science in general, and of the Department of Scientific Computing in particular.
 Novel algorithms that cut across science and non-science disciplines alike will continue to play an increasing role and will be evermore essential for the United States to maintain our competitive economic, military, and scientific edge.
 Beyond the research component of Computational Science, it is imperative to train the next generation of Computational Scientists and avail them with the best knowledge possible in order to make them more effective as researchers and teachers.
 These are exactly the activities and goals our Department is involved in.